 While most people use more than one type of device throughout their day, plenty of people spend the bulk of their day staring at a computer screen.
-While it's fine to pick up your phone and send a message or browse the web, even the best Android phones have a relatively small screen when compared to a PC monitor.
-It stands to reason, then, that linking your phone and PC together could be a huge boon to productivity and just makes communication and multitasking easier.
+While it's fine to pick up your phone and send a message or browse the web, phones have a relatively small screen when compared to a PC monitor.
+It stands to reason, then, that linking your phone and PC together could be a huge boon to productivity, as well as make communication and multitasking easier.

-That's where the Microsoft Your Phone app comes in.
-Your Phone helps link your phone and your PC together in a way that helps you keep track of what's happening on your smartphone without having to constantly pick it up.
-The Microsoft Your Phone app helps link your PC with your Android phone in a way that's similar to how Apple links macOS with iOS, or how Google links Chrome OS with Android.
+That's where the Microsoft Link to Windows app comes in: Link to Windows helps link your phone and PC together in a way that helps you keep track of what's happening on your smartphone without having to constantly pick it up.
+The Microsoft Link to Windows app helps link your PC with your Android phone in a way that's similar to how Apple links macOS with iOS, or how Google links Chrome OS with Android.

-Where to get the Microsoft Your Phone app
+Where to get the Microsoft Link to Windows app

 Getting set up

-Microsoft does a great job getting you set up through the Your Phone app on the PC.
+Microsoft does a great job at getting you set up through the Link to Windows app on PC.
 Upon opening it for the first time, you'll be directed to download the companion app on your Android phone.
 Each app needs to be set up in order to get your PC and phone linked, but you'll want to start with the Android app first.

-Upon first opening the Your Phone companion app on Android, you'll be asked to grant permission for the app to access your text messages, contacts, and photos.
-The only permission the app doesn't need is location.
+Upon first opening the Link to Windows companion app on Android, you'll be asked to grant permission for the app to access your text messages, contacts, and photos.
+The only permission the app doesn't need is your location.
 At the bare minimum, you'll need to grant access to the following permissions:

 - Files and Media

 Once you've got those set up (just follow the in-app prompts), you can move on with the setup.
-The Your Phone app uses your phone's camera to link with your PC easily via a QR code.
-That QR code is generated during the setup of the Your Phone app on your PC and will add your Microsoft account to your smartphone in order to manage all of your data wirelessly.
+The Link to Windows app uses your phone's camera to link with your PC easily via a QR code.
+That QR code is generated during the setup of the Link to Windows app on your PC, and will add your Microsoft account to your smartphone in order to manage all of your data wirelessly.

-After pairing via QR code, you'll need to grant permission for the Your Phone app to run in the background on your smartphone.
+After pairing via QR code, you'll need to grant permission for the Link to Windows app to run in the background on your smartphone.
 Accept the prompt when it appears.
-You'll also need to grant notification access to the app, which can be done easily by selecting the "See my notifications" button during the setup of the Your Phone app on PC.
-If you accidentally skipped through this, just select Notifications on the left-hand menu of the Your Phone app on your PC and follow the instructions.
+You'll also need to grant notification access to the app, which can be done easily by selecting the "See my notifications" button during the setup of the Link to Windows app on PC.
+If you accidentally skipped through this, just select Notifications on the left-hand menu of the Link to Windows app on your PC, and follow the instructions.

-Additionally, if you're going to be making calls with the Your Phone app via your PC, you'll need to get Bluetooth connectivity set up between your PC and your smartphone.
-The app on your PC will walk you through this process the first time you select Calls on the left-hand menu of the Your Phone app on your PC.
+Additionally, if you're going to be making calls with the Link to Windows app via your PC, you'll need to get Bluetooth connectivity set up between your PC and your smartphone.
+The app on your PC will walk you through this process the first time you select Calls on the left-hand menu of the Link to Windows app on your PC.
 A pop-up on your phone will make it easy for your PC to find your phone and pair with it via Bluetooth.

-Any Android-based phone running Android 7.0 or higher will be able to use the Your Phone app and should be able to perform the following functions:
+Any Android-based phone running Android 7.0 or higher will be able to use the Link to Windows app and should be able to perform the following functions:

 - Receive and manage smartphone notifications on your PC.